 I haven’t had an issue with vertigo or migraines since I began my practice, and I hope that I never do!
 What I know for sure is that I will continue my yoga practice to help manage and lower my stress level, to be more mindful, to keep my physical body strong and to challenge and strengthen my balance as I age.

-The Role Aging Plays In Balance
+The Role Aging Plays In Maintaining Balance With Age

 As a yoga teacher and wellness coach, I hear about balance issues quite frequently, especially in those who are over 50.
 According to the U.S. Centers for Disease Control and Prevention: